-- objects you want to cast
+- Objects you want to cast

 - bowl

 - spoon

 - baking sheet

 - baking paper

 - cup of flour

 - half a cup of salt

 - half a cup of water

-- flour for sprinkling

-- plasticine or playdough
+- plasticine or play-dough

-Part 1: Choosing objects to cast.
+Part 1: Choosing objects to cast

 Think of different shapes and textures that will show well in the salt dough and plasticine.
 Objects that are big or heavy will be very difficult to get out of the mould.

 We choose a selection of jewellery because of their patterns, a few buttons and keys.

-Try feeling the object with your fingers.
-If it feels bumpy the pattern will show up in the mould!
+Try feeling the object with your fingers, if it feels bumpy the pattern will show up in the mould!

 The objects are likely to get a bit messy with flour and plasticine.
 Try picking ones which will clean easily.